Roy S. Herbst, MD, PhD

 New Haven, CT

 Dr Herbst is a highly respected clinicianscientist who has worked over several decades as a pioneer of personalized medicine and immunotherapy to identify biomarkers and to bring novel targeted treatments and immunotherapies to patients, serving as principal investigator for numerous clinical trials testing these agents in advanced-stage lung cancers.
-This work has led to the approval of several therapies, such as gefitinib, cetuximab, bevacizumab, axitinib, atezolizumab, and pembrolizumab, that have revolutionized the field and greatly enhanced patient survival.
-His work on “umbrella” trials has galvanized the field of targeted therapy and cancer drug approvals at the US Food and Drug Administration.
-Nationally, he is at the forefront of personalized medicine and works closely with public-private partnerships to develop large clinical trials, such as Lung-MAP.
-He testified on the 21st Century Cures Initiative before the House of Representatives and served as a prominent figure in this area as a member of the NAM Policy Forum for 9 years.
-He leads the National Cancer Institute Lung Cancer SPORE (Specialized Program of Research Excellence), which has identified new mechanisms of sensitivity and resistance to immunotherapy.
+This work has led to the US Food and Drug Administration approval of several therapies, such as gefitinib, cetuximab, bevacizumab, axitinib, atezolizumab, and pembrolizumab, that have revolutionized the field and have greatly enhanced patient survival.

 He has been a champion of translational medicine for decades, recently authoring a high-profile review of the 20-year progress in lung cancer.
-He has also been a major proponent of efforts to promote tobacco control and regulation (including e-cigarettes), authoring multiple policy statements and leading frequent Capitol Hill briefings.
-Further, Dr Herbst has authored or coauthored more than 300 publications, including peer-reviewed journal articles, abstracts, and book chapters.
-His work has appeared in many prominent journals, such as the Journal of Clinical Oncology, Clinical Cancer Research, The Lancet, and The New England Journal of Medicine.
+He has authored or coauthored more than 350 publications, including peer-reviewed journal articles, abstracts, and book chapters.
+Dr Herbst's work has appeared in many prominent journals, including the Journal of Clinical Oncology, Clinical Cancer Research, The Lancet, and The New England Journal of Medicine.
 His work published in Nature was awarded the 2015 Herbert Pardes Clinical Research Excellence Award by the Clinical Research Forum.